Understanding Ship Model Testing – Construction & Types Of Facilities

 The latest high-end computation techniques have made the purpose of ship model making easier, much like the mainstream shipbuilding industry itself!

 It is needless to delve into the types of ship models as they are mostly scalped in the form of the main ship types, viz., bulk carriers, tankers, barges etc. Sometimes, these models are simply carved out in a simple boat like form where only the resistance, propulsive and basic hydrostatic calculations are of interest.

 Ship Model Testing Facilities

-TOWING TANK: It is the most commonly seen facility for testing of models.
+TOWING TANK: It is the most commonly seen facility for the testing of models.
 Towing tank is like a shallow depth elongated swimming pool (in the order of around 100 meters).
 The girth is limited, mainly based on the breadth of the models.
-This long and narrow channel of enclosed fresh water is employed for a variety of experiments where the model is needed to be ‘run’ or driven through some distance without giving the transverse motions much importance.
+This long and narrow channel of enclosed freshwater is employed for a variety of experiments where the model is needed to be ‘run’ or driving through some distance without giving the transverse motions much importance.